arch-r45/Trie_in_Redis/README.md

             curr.pop()
     dfs(trie.root, [])
 ```
 I pass the trie into the load_trie function and do a Depth First Search on all possible prefixes.
 I then push these suggestions into the Redis DB with the key being the prefix and the value being the suggestions.

+This allows for super quick lookup times into our key value store and the top 3 words returned instantly.